MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 9. Enable the connection.

 > [!Note]
 > If you want to configure a connection to a [!INCLUDE[crm_md](includes/crm_md.md)] instance with a specific authentication type, fill in the fields on the **Authentication Type Details** FastTab.
-For more information, see [Use connection strings in XRM tooling to connect to Dynamics 365](https://go.microsoft.com/fwlink/?linkid=843055).
+For more information, see [Authentication with Microsoft Dataverse web services](/powerapps/developer/data-platform/authentication).
 This step is not required when connecting an online version of [!INCLUDE[prod_short](includes/prod_short.md)].

 ## <a name="see-also"></a>See Also